DC3-VDP/DIB-VDP-Pilot/README.md

-# DIB VDP Public Comments
-Public Comments
+#Public Comments

-DIB-VDP Feasibility Study
+#DIB-VDP Feasibility Study

 Charles G. Yarbrough, Jr.
 Laurie Tyzenhaus

 July 2020

 Technical Note
 CMU/SEI-2020-TR-005---DRAFT

 Program Name
 RESTRICTED USE: This draft document is made available for the sole purpose of review and comment.
 Any other use, including but not limited to, reproduction or the creation of derivative works, is strictly